Before and after images

 BSA 53%

-These photos are of actual patients treated with SILIQ in clinical trials.
+These photos are of actual patients treated with SILIQ in medical studies.
 Photos have not been retouched.
 Individual results may vary.

 Male | 39 years | SILIQ Q2W